mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 - If a dependency (no matter which scope and export flag) exists: no change

 The IDE often creates the required relations on the module level automatically if we add a relation on the model level.
-However, this doesn't work always, so double-check if the module level relation was created correctly if errors exist.
+However, this doesn't always work, so double-check if the module level relation was correctly created if errors exist.

 ## Use a Java Type

 *ClassB* inside *ModelB* inside *ModuleB* wants to create a variable of type *ClassA* inside *ModelA* inside *ModuleA*.

-- To *ModelB*, add dependency to *ModelA*.
+- To *ModelB*, add a dependency to *ModelA*.
   Even if the IDE complains about the dependency being "out of scope," click *ok*.
 - MPS automatically adds a dependency from *ModuleB* to *ModuleA*.

 ## Reuse (AKA Extend, Reference) An External Java Type

 *ClassB* inside *ModelB* inside *ModuleB* extends *ClassA* inside *ModelA* inside *ModuleA*.
-*ClassC* inside *ModelC* inside *ModuleC* wants to use *ClassB* as simple as possible.
+*ClassC* inside *ModelC* inside *ModuleC* wants to use *ClassB* as simply as possible.

 - To *ModuleB*, add the export flag to the dependency on *ModuleA*.
-- To *ModelC*, add dependency to *ModelB*.
+- To *ModelC*, add a dependency to *ModelB*.
-  Even if the IDE complains about the Dependency being "out of scope," click *ok*.
+  Even if the IDE complains about the dependency being "out of scope," click *ok*.
 - MPS automatically adds a dependency from *ModuleC* to *ModuleB*.

 Remark: not sure if we should add the export flag to the dependency on *ModuleA* here.